camillabonomo02/CSS_project/README.md

 Run the scripts in the following order to reproduce the project:

 ### 1. `clean_all.py`
-- Cleans and prepares all raw datasets (bike-sharing, circoscrizioni, weather, GTFS).
+- Cleans and prepares all raw datasets (bike-sharing,weather, GTFS).
 - Standardizes formats (CRS, dates, column names).
 - Outputs: processed versions under `data/processed/`.